-John the Baptist struggled with his own sermon.
+We’re not alone in our expectations.
+Do you remember that John the Baptist struggled with his own sermon?

-Unable to reconcile the contradictions and imprisoned in his thoughts, John doubted his own preaching.
+Unable to reconcile the seeming contradictions, and imprisoned in his thoughts, John doubted his own message.
 John sent messengers to ask Jesus, “Are You the Expected One, or shall we look for someone else?”
 (Matthew 11:3).

 Our God-Sized Expectations